ringcentral/engage-voice-api-docs/docs/basics/uris.md

     ```

 !!! alert "FYI"
-    Not all Engage Voice API resources support all of the four methods.
+    Not all RingCX API resources support all of the four methods.
 In order to find out which resources support a particular method, please refer to the API Reference.

 ## Object Representation